danielabar/meblog/src/markdown/learning-from-screencasts.md

 The `exercises` folder will be used for saving any code examples developed during the course.
 The `doc-images` folder is where you will place any screenshots - for example, if taking a course on css, svg, or developing a web app, it will be useful to save screenshots of what the app looks like as you build it up, and then reference these images in `README.md`.

 Most courses are broken up into major sections, with each section having several smaller subsections with a short video for each.
 A good place to start organizing your notes is to create headings and subheadings matching the course structure.
 This way you'll know where to add your notes as you're watching each video.
-It's also useful to link to the course videos.

 For example, here's the table of contents from the Idiomatic Ruby course on Pluralsight:

 ![idiomatic Ruby course TOC](../images/idiomatic-ruby-course-toc.png "idiomatic Ruby course TOC")

-In this case, I would create headings in `courses/idiomatic-ruby-pluralsight/README.md` as follows:
+In this case, I would create headings in `courses/idiomatic-ruby-pluralsight/README.md` as follows.
+I also link to the main course website:

 ```markdown
 # Idiomatic Ruby